accordproject/cicero-ui/README.md

   <img src="assets/APLogo.png" alt="Accord Project Logo" width="400" />
 </a>

 Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
 Accord Project operates under the umbrella of the [Linux Foundation][linuxfound].
+The technical charter for the Accord Project can be found [here][charter].

 ## Learn More About Accord Project